 Our trustee and spiritual director, Stephen, is the principal founder and facilitator.
 The School has emerged as a dispersed community of contemplatives who organise their own meetings (see www.kentigern.org.uk)

 Each year a School is organised for up to 12 participants and lasts for about 6 months, to include 2 residential weekends.
 For up-to-date information on the next School and how to apply, please refer to the Kentigern website.

 Much has been theorised about contemplation, but the programme on offer is not a theoretical or theological ‘course’; it is an experiential encounter.

 Located high on the side of Blencathra, the Centre is in the midst of Kentigern territory with magnificent views across the Lakeland Fells.
-It is a field studies centre principally used for school groups during the week and has a strong eco-friendly ethic with freshly sourced and prepared meals.
-Its work is largely outward bound; our work is inward bound.
+It is a "old studies centre principally used for school groups during the week and has a strong eco-

 At the end of our time together, there will be an opportunity for those who wish to continue support for each other and service along the Way as part of the Kentigern Community.

 If you feel it is right for you and/or would like to know more, then please contact email@example.com

 Currently our emphasis on the personal retreat opportunities at our Cumbrian sites.
 This keeps us busy enough.

 We have a long history of holding retreats, participating in conferences and other educational events.
 To obtain recent information it would be best to sign up to our newsletter.